 Jackie is the co-founder of Learning to Live: What's Your Story?, an initiative whose mission is to create educational and conversational opportunities for meaningful intergenerational exchanges on loss, grief, growth and transformation.
 She helped create HEART – Helping Empty Arms Recover Together, an organization that provides support for individuals who have experienced pregnancy loss, still birth, infant death and/or fertility issues.
-Jackie is also a member of Grief Connection and writes a column for Centered magazine.
+Jackie is also a member of Grief Connection and writes articles for the Centre Daily Times, Centre County Gazette, Huntingdon Daily News and Centered magazine.

 Jackie enjoys spending time with her family, jogging, and hiking in the woods.
 She and her husband, John, have two children, Jessica and James.

 Marie was born and raised in central Pennsylvania; she resides in State College where she is raising an active family.
 Her children are both active in sports, Olivia participates in Nittany Track and Field and Landon plays baseball and is looking forward to playing football.

 Marie is a 2001 graduate of Penns Valley High School.
 After graduation and until 2007, she pursued hospitality management.
 She then became a founder of “Your Perfect Fit” a boutique in Boalsburg and remains an active business partner.
 She joined Koch Funeral Home in October of 2012 as the office manager and works directly with the staff, funeral directors and community.